 Declaring the Minor

-To declare the minor, students must fill out the LGBT Minor Worksheet once they have decided to minor in the program.
+All minors must be declared no later than one semester before a student's Expected Graduation Term (EGT).
+To declare the minor, students must complete the LGBT Minor Worksheet once they have decided to minor in the program.
 After fulfilling all course requirements, students must complete a Completion of L & S Minor form and submit it to the GWS undergraduate adviser at 608 Barrows Hall.

 Students who have a strong interest in an area of study outside their major often decide to complete a minor program.
 These programs have set requirements and are noted officially on the transcript in the memoranda section, but they are not noted on diplomas.